SriVigneswaran7/ChefScale/README.md

 ## Overview

-This mobile app, **ChefScale**, is a **significant redesign and expansion** of a core module lab (**HealthyRecipes**), transforming the base app into a functional kitchen utility tool.
+This mobile app, **ChefScale**, is a **significant redesign and expansion** of a core module lab app (**HealthyRecipes**), transforming the base app into a functional kitchen utility tool.
 The primary problem I set out to solve was the user frustration of manually scaling recipe ingredients when adjusting serving sizes.

 ChefScale's core value is its **real-time ingredient portion scaling** for 16 diverse recipes, complemented by a robust **multithreaded cooking timer** for task management.
 My goal was to demonstrate technical competence in applying **Object-Oriented Design (MVVM)**, creating a professional **Jetpack Compose UI**, and mastering **asynchronous processing** using Kotlin Coroutines.